pitter-patterz/pj1/README.md

 *test.py:* We compute the accuracy of our model on the test dataset, with comparison to other machine learning algorithms.
 We also examine some of the misclassified images.

-*visualize.py:*
+*vis.py:* We use heat matrix to visualize the model parameters and input/output of the hidden layer.

 *model.pickel:* The trained MLP (using numpy).

 *model_Pytorch.pkl:* The trained MLP (using Pytorch).

-Models can be downloaded from https://pan.baidu.com/s/1RFic9wP8qg-5Ov7JhBX1CA?pwd=sjwl  (password: sjwl).
+Models can be downloaded from   (password: sjwl).

 # Usage